How to Easily Start Geraniums from Cuttings

 After making a hole using your finger or a dibbler, insert the geranium cutting into the pot of well-drained but moist soil about an inch deep.
 Gently press down around the stem to secure it into place.
 Loosely fill the hole around the stem.

-If you are planting several geranium cuttings together in one container, make sure you remove any dead leaves and plants that start to turn brown and unhealthy.
+If you are planting several geranium cuttings together in one container, remove any dead leaves and plants that start to turn brown and unhealthy.
 This will keep the diseased geranium cutting from spreading to other plants.

-Be sure to label the plants so you know the variety and color when it comes time to transplant them into the garden.
+Be sure to label the plants so you know their variety and color when it’s time to transplant them into the garden.

 how to start geranium cuttings: